rwbot/RoboND-DeepRL-Project/WRITEUP.md

     EPS_START, EPS_END, EPS_DECAY, USE_LSTM, LSTM_SIZE, ALLOW_RANDOM, DEBUG_DQN);
 ```

-The output of the DQN agent is mapped to a particular actions of the robotic arm.
+The output of the DQN agent is mapped to particular actions of the robotic arm.
 The method `ArmPlugin::updateAgent()` is responsible for executing the action selected by the DQN agent.
 Two types of joint control were implemented: velocity control and position control.
 Both are dependent upon whether the issued action is an odd or even number.
 Odd-numbered actions decrease the joint position/velocity, while even-numbered actions increase the joint position/velocity.
 Additionally, the current delta of the position/values is used:
 ```cpp
 // Evaluating if action is even or odd const int actionSign = 1 - 2 * (action % 2);